-For Fall 2020, the Counseling Center is not currently open for face-to-face appointments and is now functioning entirely remotely, using video and/or phone.
-You may still call the Counseling Center phone number (312-996-3490) during current business hours (9am-5pm) to schedule an appointment or to contact a counselor.
+You may call the Counseling Center phone number (312-996-3490) during current business hours (9:00am to 5:00pm) to schedule an appointment or to contact a counselor.
 If calling after hours, press 2 to be connected to a crisis counselor.
-Additional information regarding remote services is available here: https://counseling.uic.edu/counseling-center-fall-2020-services-and-updates/
+Additional information regarding services and updates is available here: https://counseling.uic.edu/counseling-center-fall-2020-services-and-updates/